LearningNewTechnology/2025-05-ai-apis-design-with-alps/api-stories-to-alps/api-story-designers-guide.md

 ## ✅ Best Practices

 - Use consistent naming for resources and fields
+- Always include `Required:` lines for each action
 - Keep descriptions short but clear
-- Make sure all actions return a valid resource
-- Include at least one action for each resource
-- Confirm that every state is reachable and has useful transitions
+- Confirm that every state is reachable and has outbound transitions

 ---